Skip to Content

 Executive Summary

-• Agentic AI is poised to disrupt the shopper journey, with third-party agents threatening to disintermediate retailers.
-Even so, consumers trust retail-owned agents three times more.
+• Agentic AI is disrupting the shopper journey as third-party agents disintermediate the top of the funnel.
+Even so, consumers trust retail-owned agents three times more to complete transactions.

 • Today, AI accounts for up to a quarter of referral traffic for some retailers, yet it is still less than 1% of their total traffic.